beenlanced/dl_predicting_media_channel_sales/README.md

            <img src="./imgs/entry_endpoint.png"/>
        </p>

      Entry point show that the app is working.
-A set of default budgets are present, but the user can changes these values.
+A set of default budgets are present, but the user can change these values.
 To get a prediction of the sales simply press the predict button and the predicted sales value using the Deep Learning prediction model created in this project will be displayed.

    - The Info API: `http://127.0.0.1:8000/info`
        <p>